-These simple baked chicken wings are tossed in an apple cider sauce and make for the coziest fall dinner.
+These simple easy-to-make baked chicken wings are tossed in an apple cider sauce and make for the coziest fall dinner.
+They're also the perfect game day appetizer and great for serving a crowd.

 Once fall hits, I turn into a full-on apple cider addict.
 It's serves a permanent place in my fridge and brings me so much seasonal joy as the weather cools and foliage changes.